wndrfl/ui-developer-challenge/readme.md

 ## You will be graded on:
 - the resilience, strategy, and organization of your codebase
 - your knowledge of best practices
+- your grasp of the CSS language
+- semantic markup
 - the elegance, efficiency, and performance of any javascript
 - your understanding of best HTML practices
 - your creative intuition as to how to "fill in the gaps" that are missing within the design